mgreenj/GreenWire/README.md

 - [Build GreenWire Application](#application-setup)

 ## Introduction
-This is a hobby project that will be used to demonstrate low-latency development with C.  I will use DPDK to streamline the development process.
+This is an independent project that incorporates a custom XDP Poll Mode Driver and Data Aggregator, with DPDK, to fetch massive amounts of data for use in HPC.
+A Django frontend and Performance analysis tools can be used to benchmark and evaluate performance improvements.

 ## Blog
 I will [blog](https://blog.thecodeguardian.dev) throughout the development to discuss some of the more important or challenging optimizations.
 I may include a few vlogs as well; if I do, the videos will be linked on my blog.